How To: Manage inactive user accounts

 To read the property, you need to grant the app the following Microsoft Graph permissions:

 Each interactive sign-in attempt results in an update of the underlying data store.
 Typically, sign-ins show up in the related sign-in report within 6 hours.

 lastSignInDateTimetimestamp, you must attempt a sign-in.
 Either a failed or successful sign-in attempt, as long as it's recorded in the Microsoft Entra sign-in logs, generates a

 lastSignInDateTimetimestamp.
 The value of the

-lastSignInDateTimeproperty may be blank if:
+lastSignInDateTimeproperty might be blank if:

 - The last attempted sign-in of a user took place before April 2020.